PixarAnimationStudios/OpenSubdiv/README.md

 * far_regression: Matching FAR (feature-adaptive rep using tables) against HBR results.
 * osd_regression: Matching full OSD subdivision against HBR results.
 Currently checks single threaded CPU kernel only.

+## Contributing

+In order for us to accept code submissions (merge git pull-requests), contributors need to sign the "Contributor License Agreement" (found in the code repository or [here](https://github.com/PixarAnimationStudios/OpenSubdiv/blob/master/OpenSubdivCLA.pdf)) and you can either email or fax it to Pixar.

 ## Wish List